 Blended wines: complexity and balance

-The Super Tuscan tradition (Tignanello, Solaia, Sassicaia) represents the modern Italian expression of the blending approach — the producers building wines that combined Italian terroir with Bordeaux blending discipline, often with extraordinary results.
+The Super Tuscan tradition (Tignanello, Solaia, Sassicaia) represents the modern Italian expression of the blending approach.
+The producers built wines that combined Italian terroir with Bordeaux blending discipline, often with extraordinary results.

 Pricing and secondary market

 The secondary-market trajectories of both categories have moved meaningfully over the past decade.
-Liv-ex's broader fine-wine indices track both — the Burgundy 150 (heavily weighted toward single-vineyard Burgundy) and the Bordeaux 500 (heavily weighted toward blended Bordeaux) have followed different trajectories, with the Burgundy single-vineyard category outpacing the Bordeaux blended category at the top across the 2018–2022 boom before correcting roughly 20% in 2023–2024.
+The Liv-ex Burgundy 150 (heavily weighted toward single-vineyard Burgundy) and the Bordeaux 500 (heavily weighted toward blended Bordeaux) have followed different trajectories.
+The Burgundy single-vineyard category outpaced the Bordeaux blended category at the top across the 2018 to 2022 boom before correcting roughly 20% in 2023 to 2024.

 Where each belongs in the cellar

 Both categories deserve substantial cellar weight.
-The pattern most serious collectors converge on is meaningful depth in both — single-vineyard depth concentrated in Burgundy (the named domaines' grand cru and premier cru bottlings), with selective single-vineyard positions from Barolo (named producers' MGA bottlings), Napa cult Cabernet (Screaming Eagle, Harlan, Bryant Family), and Pomerol icons (Lafleur, which functions effectively as single-vineyard despite Bordeaux's blending tradition).
+The pattern most serious collectors converge on is meaningful depth in both.
+Single-vineyard depth concentrates in Burgundy (the named domaines' grand cru and premier cru bottlings), with selective single-vineyard positions from Barolo (named producers' MGA bottlings), Napa cult Cabernet (Screaming Eagle, Harlan, Bryant Family), and Pomerol icons (Lafleur, which functions effectively as single-vineyard despite Bordeaux's blending tradition).

-Blended-wine depth concentrated in Bordeaux (the First Growths, Super-Seconds, Saint-Émilion grand cru classés), Champagne (the named houses' tête de cuvée bottlings — Dom Pérignon, Krug Vintage, Cristal, Comtes de Champagne), the Super Tuscans (Tignanello, Solaia, Sassicaia), and the better Northern Rhône blends (Côte-Rôtie from Guigal's named single-vineyard La La series, which sit interestingly in both camps).
+Blended-wine depth concentrates in Bordeaux (the First Growths, Super-Seconds, Saint-Émilion grand cru classés), Champagne (the named houses' tête de cuvée bottlings, Dom Pérignon, Krug Vintage, Cristal, Comtes de Champagne), the Super Tuscans (Tignanello, Solaia, Sassicaia), and the better Northern Rhône blends (Côte-Rôtie from Guigal's named single-vineyard La La series, which sit interestingly in both camps).

 Drink windows and ageing